lapp0/Smart-Market/README.md

 A future version may include the option to let users have PM accounts with hosters.
 The problems this brings up are difficulty auditing, problems with centralization and reduced anonymity.
 For these reasons Bitmessage may be the better solution.

+### Proof of Stake

+Proof of work is not ideal because those running specialized hardware (or even GPUs) may be able to spam the network.
+The proof of stake implementations details will be expanded here.

+Proof of Stake requires users run a Bitcoin client (an SPV client works though).

+### To be continues

 Possible Future Features
 ========================